freeradical13/freeradical13.github.io/index.md

 [Demography][] is the study of patterns of population density, disperson, birth, death, immigration rates, and emigration rates of a population over time.

+[Ecological Succession][] is the process of large changes in an ecology after a large disturbance or the creation of a new habitat.
+Initial organisms are usually prokaryotes and protists, followed by photosynthesizers and the soil slowly becomes more rich from the detritus of the early successors.

 ## Laboratory Techniques

 [In vitro][] describes an experiment run in or on glass and outside an organism's normal environment, whereas [in vivo][] describes an experiment run on an organism in its normal environment.